Aijai-14/Aijai-14/README.md

 - 👋 Hi, I’m @Aijai-14
 - 👀 I’m interested in building mobile and web applications, AI and machine learning, data science and engineering design
-- 🌱 I’m currently learning backend-development with Java and Python basics
+- 🌱 I’m currently learning backend-development with Java and Python.
+As well as, learning about databases with query languages such as SQL.
 - 💞️ I’m looking to collaborate on any interesting projects that will enhance my knowledge and learning in programming
 - 📫 How to reach me; my email is Aijaysarma14@gmail.com